ycharts/pycharts/README.md

 # DISCOVER SECURITIES QUERIES

-# gets a paginated list of companies, for a full list of
+# gets a paginated list of companies.
+For a full list of
 # supported filters, see our api docs.
 companies = company_client.get_securities(exchange='NYSE')